Paralegal Studies

 Future Students

-To learn more about this program, contact Enrollment Services at enrollment@valenciacollege.edu or 407-582-1507 or visit valenciacollege.edu/paralegal-studies/.
+To learn more about this program, contact Enrollment Services at enrollment@valenciacollege.edu or 407-582-1507 or visit the Paralegal Studies program page.

 Current Students

-Your Student Success Coach contact information can be found in Atlas.
-Log into Atlas, click on the Courses tab, and check your Academic Profile information to find a link to your Coach.
+Your Student Success Coach contact information can be found in MyVC.
+Log into MyVC, click on the Courses tab, and check your Academic Profile information to find a link to your Coach.

 Faculty Program Chair